ual-cci/Digital-Production/README.md

 Texturing 3D Models

 **Task 7**:
-Texture an entire character/creature you created
+Texture an entire object created

 - Upload your reflection and process from today's class to your blog.
+-Upload the image to your blog
 ----

 ### Week 8